 - Rinse them really well with cold water.

-- Place on a baking sheet lined with paper towels to absorb any excess liquid then place extra paper towels on top and pat dry.
+- Place on a baking sheet lined with paper towels to absorb any excess moisture then place extra paper towels on top and pat dry.

 - Put the cleaned shrimp in a large ziploc bag and place in the fridge until ready to use.

-- Using a clean stiff chemical-free scrub brush, brush, away any hair and debris on the crab's shell.
+- Using a clean, stiff, chemical-free scrub brush, scrub away any hair or debris on the shell.
+You may also use a butter or paring knife to get into grooves for hard-to-reach areas.

 - Chop the onion, bell pepper, celery, and minced garlic.

-- Put the chopped veggies in a ziploc bad or bowl with a tight fitting lid and place in the fridge until ready to use.
+- Put the chopped veggies in a ziploc bag or bowl with a tight-fitting lid and place in the fridge until ready to use.

 - Slice the sausage on a bias or diagonal about a ¼ to ½ inch thick.